 DMLC provides a command-line flag --api-version to specify the API version to

 be used for a model.
-When building with the standard Simics build system, this
+When building with the CMake based build system in Simics,

-is controlled by the SIMICS_API_VERSION variable in make, or the
+this is controlled by the SIMICS_API parameter of the simics_add_module

-feature represented by tag.
-The available tags are listed in the next
+the breaking change represented by TAG.
+The valid tags are listed in the

 Simics API 7 or newer.
-With older Simics API versions, these
+With older Simics API versions, the

 to the dmlc compiler.

-consequences.
-The most immediate effect of disabling this feature
+The most immediate effect of enabling this change

 is that DMLC will report errors on statements like assert 0; and